February 5, 2023 |12 min read

 When it comes to feeding your cat, naturally, you wonder which is better: wet vs dry cat food.
 The best one to answer is the cat, or rather, put the two in a separate bowls to determine which of them the cat prefers (or doesn’t have digestive problems with later on).
 So if the cat or kitten doesn’t have problems with dry food, go with that.

-Whether you just adopted an adorable little kitten or you’re reassessing your cat’s diet, you might be wondering, “How much dry food should I feed my cat?”
+Whether you just adopted an adorable little kitten or you’re reassessing your cat’s diet, you might be wondering, “How much dry food should a cat eat?”

 It’s an excellent question.
 And despite what your furry friend tells you, there is a limit to how much dry food you should dish out in a day (as well as a minimum amount).

-But although there’s a right answer for your cat, it won’t be the same answer for every cat; food and nutrition requirements vary from feline to feline.
+But although there’s a right answer for your cat, it won’t be the same answer for every cat; nutrition and feeding guidelines vary for every feline friend.
 Your furball’s dietary needs will depend on their age, activity level, and overall health—and those needs will likely change throughout your kitty’s life.

 So, what should you feed Fluffy?
-While your vet can give you more exact measurements, this guide should give you a rough idea of how much dry food to feed a cat.
+While your vet can give you more exact measurements for your cat's diet, this cat feeding guide should give you a rough idea of how much dry food to feed a cat.

 Daily Feeding Recommendation: Dry Food

 How much wet and dry food to feed a cat?
-Because there are so many different types of food (wet cat food vs dry cat food, raw vs processed), it’s impossible to provide accurate food requirements in terms of ounces or cups.
-One scoop of high-quality dry food is lightyears away from the same amount of mediocre mulch.
+Because there are so many different types of food (wet cat food vs dry cat food, processed vs. raw food), it’s impossible to provide accurate requirements in terms of ounces or cups.
+One scoop of high-quality dry food is lightyears away from the same amount of mediocre pet food.

 Instead, you’ll want to use calories as your guiding light.
 Like humans, cats have daily calorie requirements and ideal weight that help them maintain a healthful lifestyle.

-If it’s been a while since high school science class, don’t worry—you don’t need to remember that one calorie (kcal) is the amount of energy needed to heat one kilogram of water by one degree Celsius.1 All you need to know is that calories give your cat the energy to run, leap, play…and knock down a glass of water or two.
+If it’s been a while since high school science class, don’t worry—you don’t need to remember that one calorie (kcal) is the amount of energy needed to heat one kilogram of water by one degree Celsius.1 All you need to know as a cat parent is that calories give your cat the energy to run, leap, play…and knock down a glass of water or two.

 Calories are often listed as kcal on the back of your food bag.
-For the purpose of this guide, “calories” and “kcal” mean the same thing.
+For the purpose of these feeding guidelines, “calories” and “kcal” mean the same thing.
 So, without further ado, let’s look at how many calories (or kcal) your cat may need each day.

 For Kittens

-Because of their rapid growth and rambunctious nature, kittens need a surprising amount of calories to develop into healthy adult cats.
+Because of their rapid growth and rambunctious nature, kittens need a surprising amount of calories to maintain a healthy weight.
 How much, you ask?
 As per our kitten feeding guide, your fur baby’s calorie requirements by weight are as follows:

 A Sample Kitten Feeding Schedule

-While you won’t need to draw from science class here, you will need to do some math to ensure your kitten eats the right amount.
+While you won’t need to draw from science class here, you will need to do some math to ensure your kitten has the proper food intake.
 That’s because kittens should be fed multiple small meals—at least three per day, to be precise.4

 So, to develop a feeding routine, you’ll take your kitty’s daily calorie requirement and divide it by the number of daily meals.